dart-lang/language/working/0723-static-extensions/feature-specification.md

 behavior as before the introduction of this feature.

-Otherwise, an error occurs if fewer than one or more than one declaration named `m` was found.
+Otherwise, an error occurs if fewer than one or more than one declaration named `m` was found. *They would necessarily be declared in static extensions.*

-Otherwise, the invocation is resolved to the given static member declaration in a static extension named `E`, and the invocation is treated as `E.m()` *(this is an explicitly resolved invocation, which is specified above)*.
+Otherwise, the invocation is resolved to the given static member declaration in a static extension named `Ej`, and the invocation is treated as `Ej.m()` *(this is an explicitly resolved invocation, which is specified above)*.

 #### The instantiated constructor return type of a static extension